WDev-Beginner/mailSpammerBE/README.md

 # mailSpammer
-This is an email generating webApp built with Spring and React
+This is an Email generating webApp built with Spring and React